kestry/GoodDayFishing/README.md

 (boating-left.txt, boating-right.txt, fishing-left.txt, fishing-right.txt)
 in the same folder as the .exe file.

-Or go to [this link](https://drive.google.com/drive/u/0/folders/0BxEoycu0MQ7wZFloblptbFNOTVk "Google Drive - GoodDayFishing") and download the .exe and .txt files into the same folder to play the game.

 ##Gameplay:

   Fish to your heart's content while dodging birds trying to ruin your day.